wschella/mu-search/README.md

 - `:query:` : [Query string query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html)

 - `:common:` [Common terms query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-common-terms-query.html).
 The flag takes additional options `cutoff_frequency` and `minimum_should_match` appended with commas such as `:common,{cutoff_frequence},{minimum_should_match}:{field}`.
 The `cutoff_frequency` can also be set application-wide in [the configuration file](#configuration-options).

+Currently searching on multiple fields is only supported for the following flag:
+- `:phrase:`
+- `:phrase_prefix:`

 Examples